 3. Final Deed of Sale ("Rogito" or "Atto Notarile")

 The transfer of the property takes place with the execution of a deed of sale in front of a Notary.
 The Notary ("Notaio") is the only professional entitled to transfer legal title to properties in Italy.
 Although the notary is selected and paid by the buyer, he is an independent public officer/professional charged with the duty of drafting the purchase deed finalizing the sale, ensuring that title passes legally between the parties, verifying the necessary legal documentation and registration in the Local Land Register and at the “Conservatoria dei Registri Immobiliari”.
 It is a very important stage and it is necessary for you to understand the details of the contract.
-That is the reason why we suggest to appoint an english spoken Notary, for ensuring that everything is clear and that you understand all the terms and conditions.
-A bank account is recomended to make the purchase payment at completion.
+That is the reason why it is mandatory to appoint an Official translator or an english spoken Notary, for ensuring that everything is clear and that you understand all the terms and conditions.
+A bank account is recomended but not mandatory to make the purchase payment at completion.

 Finally, it will be necessary to arrange for new contracts ("Volturazione delle utenze") with the main utilities (power, water, gas, telephone, etc.).
 Liguria Homes will do it for you.